tiaanduplessis/kill-port/README.md

 $ kill-port 9000
 # OR you can use UDP
 $ kill-port 9000 --method udp
+# OR you can use SIGTERM
+$ kill-port --signal SIGTERM 9000
 ```

 You can also kill multiple ports: